Tutoring and Study Tables

-Students willing and recommended to tutor will be placed on a list according to which subjects they wish to tutor.
+Students willing and recommended to tutor will be placed on a list according to which subjects they are qualified to tutor.
 When a student request is received in the Center for Academic Success and Exploration, a match is made based on availability and expertise.
 Apply here.

 Frequently Asked Questions

 In order to be a Center for Academic Success and Exploration peer tutor, a student must:

 - Be a currently enrolled student at Butler University